Reviewable/Reviewable/legal/terms.md

 - You will promptly [notify Reviewable](mailto:legal@reviewable.io) if you become aware of any unauthorized use of, or access to, our Service through your Account, including any unauthorized use of your authorization token or Account.

 ### 6. Publicity
 We may disclose the fact that an Organization is a User of Reviewable, and include its name and trademarks in various promotional materials, such as web pages, social media, and private communications.
+In connection with the foregoing, you hereby grant Reviewable a limited, non-exclusive, worldwide, perpetual right to use your Organization’s logos and trademarks in any of our marketing and promotional materials solely for the purpose of identifying you as a customer and promoting our business, including but not limited to on our Service.

 ### 7. Additional Terms
 In some situations, third parties' terms may apply to your use of Reviewable.
 For example, you may be a member of an organization on Reviewable with its own terms or license agreements; or you may download an application that integrates with Reviewable.
 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.